In Mendix Studio, you can filter data in pages and microflows.

 and operator) or only one of conditions (

 or operator) should be met.
 In the example below all three conditions should be satisfied for the data to be retrieved:

 Groups are sets of conditions that are connected with

 and– all groups of conditions should be met

 or– only one (or more) of the groups of conditions should be met when filtering the data

-In the example below, only program items that meet the following conditions are retrieved in two cases:
+In the example below, only program items that meet the following conditions are retrieved:

 - If the full name is empty, the description is filled in, and email contains “mendix.com”